PlagueHO/CosmosDB/README.md

 above.

-_Note: You must have first logged PowerShell into Azure using the `Add-AzAccount` function before you can use these functions._
+_Note: You must have first logged PowerShell into Azure using the `Connect-AzAccount` function before you can use these functions._

 Create a new Cosmos DB account in Azure: